 With a Basic Inspector Certification, received by completing Part A of this qualification, the individual may be assigned to perform limited scope inspection activities under an appropriate degree of detailed supervision so that all recently acquired skill sets can be applied.
 The scope of the assigned inspection activities will be controlled by the individual’s immediate supervisor.
 A Basic qualified individual can be asked to conduct inspection activities, but will not be expected to independently reach conclusions, describe official agency positions on evolving issues, or act as an official agency spokesperson.
 The emphasis in the inspector qualification program is to develop competencies so inspectors can evaluate information, analyze data, and apply NRC rules and regulations efficiently and effectively.
 Time may be charged to the licensee for work performed by the individual.
 In addition, for loading campaign inspections performed using IP 60855, the provision in IMC 1246 that states, “staff undergoing qualification may perform activities under the discretion of a qualified staff member in their specified area,” means that the qualified staff member must be on-site during the inspection period to oversee inspectors that are not yet qualified under Part A of this journal or partial or full qualification of the cross-qualification process described below.

-IMC 1245 APPENDICES C1 C2 CROSS QUALIFICATION
+IMC 1245 APPENDICES C1, C2 OR C3 CROSS QUALIFICATION

-Individuals qualified under IMC 1245 Appendix C1, “Reactor Operations Inspector Technical Proficiency Training and Qualification Journal,” or IMC 1245 Appendix C2, “Reactor Engineering Inspector Technical Proficiency Training and Qualification Journal” may become either a partial qualified or fully qualified inspector under IMC 1246, Appendix B3, “Training Requirements and Qualification Journal for Spent Fuel Storage and Transportation Inspector,” by meeting the below training requirements in Table 1, “IMC 1245 Appendices C1 C2 Cross Qualification Requirements”.
-The left column in Table 1 represents the minimum training requirements for IMC 1245 Appendices C1 C2 inspectors to become partially qualified under IMC 1246, Appendix B3 to conduct independent inspections under IP 60855, “Operation of an ISFSI.”
-The right column represents the additional training requirements for IMC 1245 Appendices C1 C2 inspectors to become fully qualified under IMC 1246 Appendix B3 to independently conduct all ISFSI inspection procedures.
-IMC 1245 Appendices C1 C2 inspectors are considered to have equivalent training for all items not listed in the table below.
+Individuals qualified under IMC 1245 Appendix C1, “Reactor Operations Inspector Technical Proficiency Training and Qualification Journal,” or IMC 1245 Appendix C2, “Reactor Engineering Inspector Technical Proficiency Training and Qualification Journal” or IMC 1245 Appendix C3 “Health Physics Inspector Technical Proficiency Training and Qualification Journal,” may become either a partial qualified or fully qualified inspector under IMC 1246, Appendix B3, “Training Requirements and Qualification Journal for Spent Fuel Storage and Transportation Inspector,” by meeting the below training requirements in Table 1, “IMC 1245 Appendices C1, C2, or C3Cross Qualification Requirements”.
+The left column in Table 1 represents the minimum training requirements for IMC 1245 Appendices C1, C2, or C3 inspectors to become partially qualified under IMC 1246, Appendix B3 to conduct independent inspections under IP 60855, “Operation of an ISFSI.”
+The right column represents the additional training requirements for IMC 1245 Appendices C1, C2, or C3 inspectors to become fully qualified under IMC 1246 Appendix B3 to independently conduct all ISFSI inspection procedures.
+IMC 1245 Appendices C1, C2, or C3 inspectors are considered to have equivalent training for all items not listed in the table below.
 Full or partial qualification should also be indicated in the signature block as directed for Forms B-1 and B-2 (if necessary) for completion of qualification activities.

-Table 1: IMC 1245 Appendices C1C2 Cross Qualification Requirements
+Table 1: IMC 1245 Appendices C1, C2, or C3 Cross Qualification Requirements